 1. The Historical Split

-When English settlers arrived in North America in the early 1600s, they brought the English language from Britain.
-Over time, both countries developed independently — influenced by culture, geography, technology, and contact with other languages.
+When English settlers reached North America in the early 1600s, they brought the language of that time.
+Over the next few centuries, both regions evolved independently, influenced by local culture, migration, technology, and interaction with other languages.

 2. Noah Webster’s Influence

-In the early 19th century, American lexicographer Noah Webster (author of the first American dictionary) wanted to create a simplified and more logical version of English spelling.
+In the early 19th century, American lexicographer Noah Webster aimed to simplify English spelling and make it more logical.

-Meanwhile, British English remained closer to older spellings and traditional forms found in the Oxford English Dictionary.
+Webster’s reforms shaped modern American English, while British English retained many traditional spellings found in the Oxford English Dictionary.

 3. Global Spread and Media Influence

-- The United States spread its form through films, television, and the internet.
+The United States spread its version of English through film, television, and the internet.

-- The United Kingdom influenced global education systems and Commonwealth nations.
+The United Kingdom influenced global education systems and Commonwealth countries.

 | American English | British English | Example Sentence |